 The safety of any product is paramount.
-No one wants a financial product that does not safeguard his/her interests.
+No one wants a financial product that does not serve his/her interests.

-That said, as with other financial products, equity release has its safety parameters that make it an excellentoption in the right circumstances.
+That said, equity release has its parameters that make it an excellent option in the right circumstances.

-By checking out this straightforward guide, you can find out how safe equity release is and decide whether you should take out a plan or not.
+By checking out this straightforward guide, you can find out how sure equity release is and decide whether you should take out a plan or not.